Improve your online teaching in Google Workspace in 6 steps.

 Are you working alone or with a co-teacher (or teacher assistant)?

-a.
-Teaching alone?
-Then tailor your digital curriculum, classroom etiquette, tools, etc. based on your own teaching preferences.
+Then, tailor your digital curriculum, classroom etiquette, tools, etc., based on your own teaching preferences.

 Need Help? — Don’t be afraid to ask.